ideasman42/nerd-dictation/readme.rst

   --delay-exit SECONDS  The time to continue running after an exit request.
                         this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).
+  --suspend-on-start    Start the process and immediately suspend.
+                        Intended for use when nerd-dictation is kept open where resume/suspend is used for dictation instead of begin/end.
   --punctuate-from-previous-timeout SECONDS
                         The time-out in seconds for detecting the state of dictation from the previous recording, this can be useful so punctuation it is added before entering the dictation(zero disables).